LucasDaSilva96/Airbean-ADMIN/README.md

 ## Performance Consideration

 Note: This project is hosted on a free server, which may impact loading performance, especially during peak usage times.
 Please be aware that response times and server availability may vary.
+Please use google chrome in order to get full access.

 ## Description: